open-contracting/standard/docs/guidance/publish/merging.md

    :jsonpointer:
    :expand: records, compiledRelease, versionedRelease
    :title: record
 ```

-### Example 3: Deletion of array items
+## Example 3: Deletion of array items

-The public procurement authority in Zambia publishes an award notice, as well as an OCDS release using the 'award' tag.
-A NGO collects the releases published by the procurement authority on a weekly basis to build their own records, which are more appropriate to display information on their webpage.
+The public procurement authority in Zambia publishes an award notice, as well as an OCDS release with an 'award' tag.
+A NGO collects the individual releases published by the procurement authority on a weekly basis to merge into their own records, which they use to display information on their website.

-Two weeks later, the procurement authority publishes a new release.
-Due to negotiations with the supplier selected, one of the items in the award is being deleted and two new ones have been added to replace it.
-See the JSON example below: the two new items have been added at the end of the `items` array, and the item to remove has all its fields set to `null`.
+Two weeks later, the authority publishes a new release.
+Due to negotiations with the awarded supplier, one of the items in the award is being deleted and two new ones have been added to replace it, as show below.
+The two new items have been added at the end of the `items` array, and the item to remove has all its fields set to `null`.

-The NGO generates a record (see below).
-In the record, all the fields of the removed item have dissappeared, and only its `id` is left.
+The NGO generates a record.
+In the record, all the fields of the removed item have disappeared, and only its `id` is left.

 ```eval_rst
 .. jsoninclude:: ../../examples/merging/example03-award.json
    :jsonpointer:
    :expand: releases, tag, awards
    :title: award
 ```

 ```eval_rst